raph90/personal-react-boilerplate/README.md

 The aim is to be able to plug and play with dependencies, but for a basic starter I'll be using Ant Design with Less CSS.

+## Note!

+This repo is designed to be used with node 16.13.1